hakimel/reveal.js/README.md

 1. ```npm install```
 2. ```node plugin/multiplex```

-Or you use the socket.io server at [https://reveal-js-multiplex-ccjbegmaii.now.sh/](https://reveal-js-multiplex-ccjbegmaii.now.sh/).
+Or you can use the socket.io server at [https://reveal-js-multiplex-ccjbegmaii.now.sh/](https://reveal-js-multiplex-ccjbegmaii.now.sh/).

 You'll need to generate a unique secret and token pair for your master and client presentations.
 To do so, visit ```http://example.com/token```, where ```http://example.com``` is the location of your socket.io server.
 Or if you're going to use the socket.io server at [https://reveal-js-multiplex-ccjbegmaii.now.sh/](https://reveal-js-multiplex-ccjbegmaii.now.sh/), visit [https://reveal-js-multiplex-ccjbegmaii.now.sh/token](https://reveal-js-multiplex-ccjbegmaii.now.sh/token).

 You are very welcome to point your presentations at the Socket.io server running at [https://reveal-js-multiplex-ccjbegmaii.now.sh/](https://reveal-js-multiplex-ccjbegmaii.now.sh/), but availability and stability are not guaranteed.

 For anything mission critical I recommend you run your own server.
-It is simple to deploy to nodejitsu, heroku, your own environment, etc.
+The easiest way to do this is by installing [now](https://zeit.co/now).
+With that installed, deploying your own Multiplex server is as easy running the following command from the reveal.js folder: `now plugin/multiplex`.

 ##### socket.io server as file static server